thomson08/CodeReviewemail/README.md

 # email
-This repository contans a TcpServer.java program and a TcpClient.java program.
+This repository contains a TcpServer.java program and a TcpClient.java program.
 These programs are similar to the original TCP client and server programs except that
-+ the client waits for a Welcome message from the server before sending anything to the server and
-+ the client will send two sentences to the server instead of just one.
++ the client will send two sentences to the server instead of just one, as you were asked to do in the Programming Assignment 0.

-Use the TcpClient.java program as a starting point for the Email.java program that you will create for the email assignment.
+Use the TcpClient.java program as a starting point for the Email.java program that you will create for the email assignment by copying the TcpClient.java file to a file named Email.java

-In the Email.java pogram,
+In the Email.java program,
 + you will collect information from the user to send an email message,
 + then (and only then!) send the message by  connecting to the smtp.chapman.edu server and transmit the message.

-Your program shuld display all the SMTP commands that you send to the server and all the responses that you receive from the server.
+Your program should display all the SMTP commands that you send to the server and all the responses that you receive from the server.

-Edit the email.input file, replacing "username" with your username and 'Screen1" and 'Screen2' with the names of yoru test sender and receiver.
+Before testing your program, make sure it passes checkstyle audit.

+To test your program, edit the email.input file and replace
++ "sender_email_address" with "username@chapman.edu" wehre "username" is your actual username
++ "receiver_email_address" with your email sender_email_address
++ "sender_name" with your name
++ "receiver_name" with a different version of your name

+Run the program with the test input by typing

+java Email < email.input

-Create a Jenkins job for the project following the assignmemt instructions.
+Create a Jenkins job for the project following the assignment instructions.

 For full credit, your program Must
 + include appropriate documentation
 + be capable of sending messages with multiple lines
 + handle the email.input file properly
-    - i.e run properly whe exexuted as "java Email < email.input"
+    - i.e. run properly when executed as "java Email < email.input"
 + pass checkstyle review.
 + pass the Jenkins build.